-The UC Personal Insight Questions offer eight wide-ranging 350-word prompts from which the applicant chooses four to answer.
-These prompts are designed to be a window into an applicant’s academic and personal life.
-Choosing the right four prompts is crucial.
-Done correctly, these prompts are an opportunity to give admissions officers a more complete picture of who you are.
+The UC Personal Insight Questions offer you eight wide-ranging 350-word prompts from which you will choose four to answer.
+These prompts are designed to be a window into your academic and personal life – selecting the right four is crucial.
+Done correctly, these essays give admissions officers a more complete picture of who you are.
 I work with you to carefully choose which four prompts to answer, and to work hard and with tactical consideration to show the different sides of your personality.

 - Via telephone we discuss the UC prompts, identifying which four the applicant is most excited about and has the best answers for.
 Together, we brainstorm the first two then create an outline for first drafts.